solliancenet/azure-synapse-build-together-blog/Blog-5/data-science.md

 ## Task 3: Create Training Data Apache Spark Table

 To use the AutoML integration with Azure Synapse Analytics, create a Spark table with the preprocessed training data.
-You will use a provided notebook to complete this Task.
+You will use a provided notebook to complete this task.

 1. Navigate to the **Develop** hub.
 Upload the [Create Spark Table with NYC Taxi Data](./Notebooks/Create%20Spark%20Table%20with%20NYC%20Taxi%20Data.ipynb) notebook to your Synapse workspace.